Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: Introduction

 In off-shell representations, the super Poincar\'{e} algebra acts on dynamically unconstrained spaces of fields, while on-shell representations restrict the action to fields which satisfy the equations of motion, usually coming from a Lagrangian via the Euler-Lagrange equations.
 Although on-shell representations are more complicated physically, they are more natural from the point of view of representation theory.
 On the other hand, in off-shell representations the supersymmetry is manifest from the description of the particles in the supermultiplet, allowing us to separate the representation theory from the physics, i.e., the Lagrangian, and facilitating quantization.

-Graphs known as Adinkras were proposed by Faux and Gates in \cite{Faux:2004} as a fruitful way to investigate off-shell representations of the super-Poincar\'{e} algebra.
-These combinatorial objects were rigorously defined, and their connections to Clifford algebras and coding theory explored, in a long series of works by the DFGHILM collaboration \cite{Doran:2007,Doran:2008,Doran:2011,Gates:2011,Doran:2012}.
-Adinkras are graphs with vertices representing the particles in a supermultiplet and edges corresponding to the supersymmetry generators.
+Graphs known as \emph{Adinkras} were proposed by Faux and Gates in \cite{Faux:2004} as a fruitful way to investigate off-shell representations of the super Poincar\'{e} algebra.
+These combinatorial objects were rigorously defined, and their connections to Clifford algebras and coding theory explored, in a long series of works by the DFGHILM collaboration \cite{Doran:2007,Doran:2011,Gates:2011}.
+Adinkras are graphs whose vertices represent the particles in a supermultiplet and whose edges correspond to the supersymmetry generators.
 In combinatorial terms, Adinkras are $N$-regular, edge $N$-colored bipartite graphs with signs assigned to the edges and heights assigned to the vertices, subject to certain conditions.
 Details can be found in Section 2 below.

-It is useful to think of an Adinkra as consisting of a {\em chromotopology}, which captures the underlying bipartite graph with its $N$-coloring, together with two more compatible structures: an {\em odd dashing}, which marks the edges with signs, and a {\em height assignment}, which labels each of the vertices with an integer.
+It is useful to think of an \textit{Adinkra} as consisting of a {\em chromotopology}, which captures the underlying bipartite graph with its $N$-coloring, together with two more compatible structures: an {\em odd dashing}, which marks each edge with a sign, and a {\em height assignment}, which labels each of the vertices with an integer.
 A complete characterization of chromotopologies was achieved in \cite{Doran:2011}.
-For each $N$, there is a natural chromotopology on the Hamming cube $I^N$, with vertices labeled by elements of ${\mathbb{F}}_2^N$.
-The one-skeleton of the Hamming cube serves as a ``universal cover'' for arbitrary chromotopologies, the covering map being realized by taking cosets with respect to doubly even binary linear error correcting codes $C \subset {\mathbb{F}}_2^N$.
+For each $N$, there is a natural chromotopology on the Hamming cube $[0,1]^N$, with vertices labeled by elements of ${\mathbb{F}}_2^N$.
+The one-skeleton of the Hamming cube serves as a ``universal cover'' for arbitrary chromotopologies, the covering map being realized by taking cosets with respect to doubly even binary linear error correcting codes $C \subseteq {\mathbb{F}}_2^N$.